-Accept or reject?
+Accept or Reject?

 The results?
 In both conditions, those induced to feel wealthy rejected the unfair offer about 73% of the time, as compared to a 55% rejection rate for those in the moderate and poor conditions.
-When participants’ wealth was measured by family income, the wealthier group again was less accepting of unfair offers than those with lower family incomes.
+When participants’ wealth was measured by family income, the wealthier group again was less accepting of unfair offers than were those with lower family incomes.

-A sense of entitlement
+A Sense of Entitlement

 The results imply that negotiators who are (or who feel) financially well off may be especially prone to rebelling against offers that give them less than others.
-Given the fact that the study was conducted in China, the researchers also suggest that their results show that “people in a rapidly changing society find it exceptionally easy to justify their relative wealth,” including wealth that “occurs by mere chance.”
+Given that the study was conducted in China, the researchers also suggest that their results show that “people in a rapidly changing society find it exceptionally easy to justify their relative wealth,” including wealth that “occurs by mere chance.”